Personal Encounter

 I decided I would stop at the Catholic church off my street after work every day for a week.
 Months later, I am still challenged to embrace silence in the presence of the Lord.
 Yet it’s comforting to know that even the greatest saints knew this struggle.
 Saint John Paul II articulated it perfectly: “In order to do, we must first learn ‘to be’… in the sweet company of Jesus in Adoration.”

 Once I began the search for the Eucharistic Prince of Peace each day, my world calmed in surprising ways.
 The headlines in my inbox every day became instances to intercede for others I would never meet.
 Hard conversations evolved into humble moments of honest conversation with God.
 I realized my regular confessor always opened with, “May the Lord grant you peace.”
-I even noticed I would ache to sit with Jesus in the tabernacle at the end of the day.
+I even noticed at the end of the day how I would ache to sit with Jesus, who dwells in the tabernacle.

 Jesus’ Invitation to Us